arttuheinila/todo-frontend-repo/README.md

 - Delete a todo
 - Rearrange todos based on star and completion status
 - Hotkeys for easy navigation and management
+- Input validation and honey pot to make bots work just a tiny bit harder

 ## Installation